Wellcome Trust Biomedical Vacation Scholarships

 During the Vacation Scholarship you’ll take part in sessions to improve your research skills and gain insights into postgraduate study and research at the University of Bristol.
 There are also social opportunities for you to get to know the other scholars, as well as staff and students at the University.

-Subject to government guidelines and restrictions due to COVID-19, the research project may be done remotely, in the laboratory, office, clinic or field and may involve experimental or theoretical approaches, depending on the type of research a supervisor undertakes.
+Research project may be done remotely, in the laboratory, office, clinic or field and may involve experimental or theoretical approaches, depending on the type of research a supervisor undertakes.

 Each supervisor is permitted to host only one Wellcome Trust funded student, so you may wish to submit your top three choices of project.